cositools/grb-simulations/example_scripts/README.md

 To run from the command line: `python run_mimrec.py -y input-file.yaml`.
 - `trigger_algorithm_list_generation.py` creates event lists with the time and energy of each hit in the BGO and GeDs based on an input .yaml file (an example can be found in `example_yaml_files/`).
 This draws source and background simulations (.sim files) from specified input directories and creates trigger algroithm files in a specified output directory.
 To run from the command line: `python trigger_algorithm_list_generation.py -y input-file.yaml`.

+`example_yaml_files/` contains sample .yaml files needed to run these scripts.
+See the README file in `example_yaml_files/` for more details.